 - Steel Items: Concoction of three parts water/one part phosphoric acid, spray over entire surface and be sure to allow a 30 minutes (or longer) soak time.
 Rinse then scrub.

 This next hack is from an article I read in an old Popular Mechanics magazine (1979) and provides two different recipes for cleaning objects (their noted source: U.S. Department of Commerce, National Bureau of Standards’ Consumer’s Guide on corrosion).
 Caution should be used and note these are poisonous so it’s best to keep away from kiddos while working:

 For Iron Or Steel: Dissolve four teaspoons of citric acid (or sour salt) in one quart of water.
 Carefully add small amounts of household ammonia to this solution, mixing thoroughly.
 Very carefully sniff the mixture after each addition.
 After the first few additions of the ammonia, you will not smell an ammonia-like odor from the mixture.
 Keep adding small amounts of ammonia and mixing until the mixture just starts to smell of ammonia again.
 Add more water to bring the volume of the mixture up to two quarts.

 For small spots: Combine 2 oz. of cream of tartar and 1 oz. of oxalic acid (caution: poisonous).
 Moisten the spot, apply the powder and leave on for 10 minutes.
-Rinse thoroughly with water; then dry it quickly.
+Rinse thoroughly then dry it quickly.